A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 Ownership Psychology Returns

 Generational differences are also playing a part.
 Gen X and older millennials often talk about missing the “ownership” feeling of Vinyl, CDs and digital downloads.
-But even Gen Z, who supposedly don’t care about owning anything, are starting to download music files when they really love something.
-It’s partly practical and partly emotional.
+Even Gen Z, supposedly indifferent to ownership, downloads files for music they care about.
+Practical reasoning (permanent access) combines with emotional attachment (protecting what matters).
 Practically, downloaded files work everywhere, as they don’t need internet, and can’t be taken away by licensing disputes.

 The Creator Economy Spillover Effect